Chewhern/PriSecDBClientPanel/Documentation/README.txt

 automated if you deployed it in your own intra-network server by copying some required files/data.
 The client panel and the API documentation is just there to guide you on how to properly use the web API.

+Due to that this is a security first confidential database hosting, it's uncertain what will be the exact use cases.